 My recommendation is to keep your day job but start working seriously on your idea in your free time (or in the working hours if you can get away with it ?).

 You start small without taking too many unnecessary risks.

 Having a steady paycheck is very comforting in these situations, as it allows you to keep your living standards while investing your time in things that have the potential to make your life better in the future.

-Starting a blog is less about becoming rich than it is about turning a comfortable profit from your hobby.
+Starting a start is less about becoming rich than it is about turning a comfortable profit from your hobby.

 And building a blog where you can make enough money to replace your day job is very hard work and is not going to happen overnight.

-During these long months, you can live off your salary or savings while working on growing the blog.
+During these long months, you can live off your salary or savings while working on growing your audience.